Kava Trading Down 33.3% Over Last Week (KAVA)

-Kava (CURRENCY:KAVA) traded 12% lower against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on January 26th.
-One Kava coin can now be bought for about $1.97 or 0.00018505 BTC on major exchanges.
-During the last week, Kava has traded down 33.3% against the dollar.
-Kava has a total market capitalization of $66.12 million and $24.61 million worth of Kava was traded on exchanges in the last day.
+Kava (CURRENCY:KAVA) traded down 12% against the US dollar during the 24 hour period ending at 21:00 PM Eastern on January 27th.
+One Kava coin can currently be purchased for about $1.97 or 0.00018505 BTC on exchanges.
+Kava has a market cap of $66.12 million and approximately $24.61 million worth of Kava was traded on exchanges in the last 24 hours.
+Over the last seven days, Kava has traded 33.3% lower against the US dollar.

 Kava Coin Profile

 and its Facebook page is accessible here.
+Kava’s official website is www.kava.io.
+The official message board for Kava is medium.com/kava-labs.
 The Reddit community for Kava is https://reddit.com/

 According to CryptoCompare, “Kava is a PoS blockchain built on Cosmos, with its own native KAVA token that is deployed in its governance model along with its multi-collateral backed USDX stable coin. “